jhostyk/jhostyk.github.io/test.md

 <div class="output_subarea output_stream output_stdout output_text">
-<pre>ngram size: 1
+<pre>Details:
+929 prakim.
-Keeping all n-grams of size 1.
+39995 unique n-grams of size 1.
-In the 929 selected sections, there are 39995 unique words. ngram size: 2
-Removing 156551 ngrams that only appear in one section.
+28101 n-grams of size 2.
+(Removed 156551 that only appeared in one text.)
-In the 929 selected sections, there are 28101 unique words. ngram size: 3
-Removing 215330 ngrams that only appear in one section.
+15003 n-grams of size 3.
+(Removed 215330 that only appeared in one text.)
-In the 929 selected sections, there are 15003 unique words. made matrix; now embedding
 </pre>
 </div>
 </div>